 Over 50,000 US users search for “productivity” in Google every single month.

-When you add the long list of queries around productivity tips, productivity apps, productivity planners and other forms of definitions around the term, we’re ranking over 300,000 total searches across the board.
+When you add the long list of queries around productivity tips, productivity apps, productivity planners, and other forms of definitions around the term, we’re ranking over 300,000 total searches across the board.

 We are all eager to fight procrastination and maximize our time.
-Best-case scenario, deliver more in less time, reduce the tedious backlog at the end of the day, and get better at everything we do: professionally and personally.
+Best-case scenario, deliver more in less time, reduce stress and the tedious backlog at the end of the day, and get better at everything we do: professionally and personally.

 But here’s a fun fact for you.